-To confirm pregnancy, hCG tests are most accurate and reliable when completed after a late period.
-Testing completed before a late period may yield a false negative result.
+HCG blood tests are most accurate and reliable to confirm a pregnancy when they are done after a late period.
+Performing an hCG blood test prior to a late period may yield a false negative result.
 If you have completed the hCG blood test already, enter your result below to determine how far along you are in your pregnancy:

 What is hCG?